benkitia/personal-site/content/subscribe.md

 ## RSS

-### All Writings
+### All blog posts

-To subscribe to an RSS feed of all new Writings, use this link: <https://bensonkitia.com/index.xml>.
+To subscribe to an RSS feed of all new blog posts, use this link: <https://bensonkitia.com/index.xml>.

 ### By Category or Tag

-To subscribe to an RSS feed of new Writings in/with specific [Categories](/categories) or [Tags](/tags), filter [all Writings](/writings) by the Category or Tag you'd like to subscribe to, and then use the link at the top of that Category/Tag's page.
+To subscribe to an RSS feed of new posts in/with specific [Categories](/categories) or [Tags](/tags), filter [all posts](/blog) by the Category or Tag you'd like to subscribe to, and then use the link at the top of that Category/Tag's page.

 Alternatively, you can manually add the feed to your RSS client with the following syntax: